w3f/polkadot-wiki/docs/learn/learn-assets.md

 or art issued as an NFT).

 The {{ polkadot: [Statemint parachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) :polkadot }}
-{{ kusama: [Statemineparachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) :kusama }} hosts data structures and logic that specialize in the creation, management, and use of assets in the {{ polkadot: Polkadot :polkadot }}
+{{ kusama: [Statemine parachain](https://www.parity.io/blog/statemint-generic-assets-chain-proposing-a-common-good-parachain-to-polkadot-governance/) :kusama }} hosts data structures and logic that specialize in the creation, management, and use of assets in the {{ polkadot: Polkadot :polkadot }}
 {{ kusama: Kusama :kusama }} network.
 Although other parachains can host applications dealing with assets on {{ polkadot: Statemint, Statemint :polkadot }}